Central Powers: Pacific

 German New Guinea was a German protectorate in the Pacific.
 It was occupied by Australian forces in 1914.

-German Samoa was a German protectorate following the Tripartite Convention.
+German Samoa had been a German protectorate since the Tripartite Convention.
 It was occupied by the New Zealand Expeditionary Force in 1914.

-Austria-Hungary
+Austro-Hungarian Empire

 War justifications

-Austria-Hungary regarded the assassination of Archduke Franz Ferdinand as being orchestrated with the assistance of Serbia.
+Austria-Hungary regarded the assassination of Archduke Franz Ferdinand as having been orchestrated with the assistance of Serbia.
 The country viewed the assassination as setting a dangerous precedent of encouraging the country's South Slav population to rebel and threaten to tear apart the multinational country.
-Austria-Hungary formally sent an ultimatum to Serbia demanding a full-scale investigation of Serbian government complicity in the assassination and complete compliance by Serbia in agreeing to the terms demanded by Austria-Hungary.
+Austria-Hungary sent a formal ultimatum to Serbia demanding a full-scale investigation of Serbian government complicity in the assassination and complete compliance by Serbia in agreeing to the terms demanded by Austria-Hungary.
 Serbia submitted to accept most of the demands.
 However, Austria-Hungary viewed this as insufficient and used this lack of full compliance to justify military intervention.
-These demands have been viewed as a diplomatic cover for what was going to be an inevitable Austro-Hungarian declaration of war on Serbia.
+These demands have been viewed as a diplomatic cover for an inevitable Austro-Hungarian declaration of war on Serbia.

 Russia had warned Austria-Hungary that the Russian government would not tolerate Austria-Hungary invading Serbia.
 However, with Germany supporting Austria-Hungary's actions, the Austro-Hungarian government hoped that Russia would not intervene and that the conflict with Serbia would remain a regional conflict.

 Austria-Hungary's invasion of Serbia resulted in Russia declaring war on the country, and Germany, in turn, declared war on Russia, setting off the beginning of the clash of alliances that resulted in the World War.
+In support of his German ally, on Thursday, 6 August 1914, Emperor Franz Joseph signed the declaration of war on Russia.

 Territory

-Austria-Hungary was internally divided into two states with their own governments, joined in communion through the Habsburg throne.
-Austrian Cisleithania contained various duchies and principalities but also the Kingdom of Bohemia, the Kingdom of Dalmatia, the Kingdom of Galicia and Lodomeria.
-Hungarian Transleithania comprised the Kingdom of Hungary and the Kingdom of Croatia-Slavonia.
+Austria-Hungary was internally divided into two states with their own governments, joined through the Habsburg throne.
+Austria, also known as Cisleithania, contained various duchies and principalities but also the Kingdom of Bohemia, the Kingdom of Dalmatia, and the Kingdom of Galicia and Lodomeria.
+Hungary (Transleithania) was composed of the Kingdom of Hungary and the Kingdom of Croatia-Slavonia.
 In Bosnia and Herzegovina, sovereign authority was shared by both Austria and Hungary.